-Robert Falkner is an Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
-At LSE, he serves as the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris (ranked #3 by Financial Times EMBA survey in 2016).
-Previously, he held academic positions at the universities of Oxford, Kent and Essex, and was a visiting scholar at Harvard University.
+Robert Falkner is the Research Director of the Grantham Research Institute on Climate Change and the Environment and an Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
+At LSE, he serves as the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris (ranked #2 by Financial Times EMBA survey in 2018).
+Previously, he held academic positions at the universities of Oxford, Kent and Essex and was a visiting scholar at Harvard University.
+In 2018, he was appointed as Distinguished Fellow at the University of Toronto's Munk School of Global Affairs.

 Born in Germany, he read for a double-degree in politics (MA Politikwissenschaft) and economics (Diplom-Volkswirt) at Ludwig-Maximilians-University in Munich.
 After moving to the UK, he gained a doctorate in international relations from the University of Oxford (Nuffield College).

 Robert is an associate fellow of Chatham House, the London-based international affairs think tank.
-He was an associate editor of the European Journal of International Relations (2004-08) and now serves on the editorial boards of the journals Global Environmental Politics, Global Policy, Energy Research & Social Science, Polity, and Schmollers Jahrbuch: Journal of Contextual Economics.
+He currently serves on the LSE Economic Diplomacy Commission at LSE IDEAS, which will formulate the principles that should underpin Britain’s trade and investment policies as well as define the UK's role in the world.
+He was an associate editor of the European Journal of International Relations (2004-08) and now serves on the editorial boards of the journals Global Environmental Politics, Global Policy, Polity, and Schmollers Jahrbuch: Journal of Contextual Economics.

 He has extensive experience of executive-level teaching, consultancy and advisory work, for private and public sector organisations, including the Department for International Development (UK), Duke Corporate Education, the European Commission, the European Environment Agency, the Federal Ministry of Education and Research (Germany), HEC Paris, Oxford Analytica, TRIUM EMBA and the World Economic Forum.